envkey/envkey/README.md

 All the code in this repo is free and open source under the MIT License.

-EnvKey's Cloud and Enterprise Self-Hosted products include commercially licensed server-side extensions for battle-ready infrastructure and advanced user management.
+EnvKey's Cloud and Business Self-Hosted products include commercially licensed server-side extensions for battle-ready infrastructure and advanced user management.

 ## Contributing